Player's Guide Index

 Mechanics Affected by Charisma

-Intelligence represents a character's overall capability to form new connections, remember details, and draw upon their knowledge.
+Intellect represents a character's overall capability to form new connections, remember details, and draw upon their knowledge.
 Professors, mathematicians, and innovators have high ratings.
 Petty criminals, suckers, and long-term addicts have lower ratings.

-Mechanics Affected by Intelligence
+Mechanics Affected by Intellect

 Abilities represent a character's special training, honed skills, and learned knowledge.